 Our outstanding CIEAG provision ensures that students are exposed to local employers and understand the qualities that will make them desirable employees through our links with Enterprise Group, Colleges and Training providers all of whom attend our annual Career and Apprenticeship Fayre.

-It is our intent that all students will have a positive onwards destination built on the strong foundations of the curriculum we provide them.
+It is our intent that all students will have a positive onward destination built on the strong foundations of the curriculum we provide them.

 The McKee curriculum has been crafted to meet the needs of a very diverse group of learners, all of whom have different aspirations and ideas on what constitutes education.
 From the academic to the vocational, our curriculum content meets the needs of all our learners.